Natural World Heritage in the Congo Basin

 The central African humid forests, covering an estimated surface area of roughly 1.6 million km², constitute one of the world’s most important area of natural heritage.

-8 natural sites of the Congo Basin, recognized for their Outstanding Universal Value, are inscribed on the World Heritage List.
+9 natural properties of the Congo Basin, recognized for their Outstanding Universal Value, are inscribed on the World Heritage List.

-These 8 World Heritage sites are in 5 States Parties: Cameroon, Central African Republic, Congo, Democratic Republic of the Congo, Gabon.
+These 9 World Heritage properties are in 5 States Parties: Cameroon, Central African Republic, Congo, Democratic Republic of the Congo, Gabon.

 14% of the surface area of humid forest block in Central Africa has been designated as protected.